 Lanier & Burroughs client was severely and permanently injured when she slipped and fell while exiting an ambulance that was improperly manufactured and failed to comply with industry standards and regulations concerning slip resistant material on step wells and walking surfaces in the ambulance.

 The wreck occurred when the driver of a tractor trailer attempted to slow down for traffic.
 Due to improper maintenance on the tractor trailer, including the brakes, the driver was unable to stop and swerved into the oncoming lane and hit the vehicle Lanier & Burroughs client was driving head-on fatally injuring him.

 Lanier & Burroughs client was the passenger in a vehicle which was traveling on Highway 301 in Orangeburg County when the left front tire separated causing the driver to lose control of the vehicle, resulting in the vehicle rolling over numerous times, ejecting five (5) passengers, three (3) of whom died at the scene of the accident.

 Client was operating a forklift across a loading dock into the back of the tractor-trailer.
-While operating her forklift into the back of the trailer, the tractor trailer pulled away from the docking plate wherein the Client crashed to the ground, while still belted in to the forklift.
-The Client sustained significant spinal cord injuries.
+While operating the forklift into the back of the trailer, the tractor trailer pulled away from the docking plate wherein the client crashed to the ground, while still belted into the forklift.
+The client sustained significant spinal cord injuries.
 The settlement figure in this case represents the combined figures between the allocation of the Workers' Compensation award and the third-party negligence case against the trucking company.

 It was able to be determined, through the discovery of the case that this type of incident happened twice before placing the property owner on notice of a defect, which they failed to remedy.
 The settlement figure represents a total for Workers' Compensation, as well as the design defect case against the property owner.